trinodb/trino/docs/src/main/sphinx/security/ldap.rst

 and password to the coordinator, and the coordinator validates these credentials using an external LDAP service.

-To enable LDAP authentication for Trino, configuration changes are made on the Trino coordinator.
-No changes are required to the worker configuration;
+To enable LDAP authentication for Trino, LDAP-related configuration changes are made on the Trino coordinator.

-only the communication from the clients to the coordinator is authenticated.
+Using :doc:`TLS <tls>` and :doc:`a configured shared secret
-However, if you want to secure the communication between Trino nodes with SSL/TLS configure :doc:`/security/internal-communication`.
+</security/internal-communication>` is required for LDAP authentication.

 Trino server configuration
 ---------------------------